 - Ending a retreat without transition days.
 See 4-day retreat above and protocol > post-retreat.

 - Doing multiple 4-day retreats rather than quickly advancing to 8-day, medium, and long retreats.
 Very serious no-no, folks.
 Again, see

 4-day retreat above and hygiene > false capacity, where I have understated the matter because it cannot be overstated.

-- Retreating with hostile support or hostile people in the same house.
+- hostile support or hostile people in the same house.
 Say no to abusive relationships.